 A leading cause of death

-Sleep deprivation is not only a hazard while driving, it also affects judgment, mood and job performance and may cause up to $31 billion a year in industrial accidents.
+ABC News ran a story about dozing while driving, which included a report that more than 6,000 people die from falling asleep behind the wheel.
+It’s the second leading cause of deaths on our highways, second to drunk driving and ahead of texting while driving.
+Sleep deprivation is not only a hazard while driving, it also affects judgment, mood and job performance and may cause up to $31 billion annually in industrial accidents.

 I assured him we made the delivery a couple of hours earlier and promptly went back to bed.
-An hour later, the on-coming crew woke us up asking, "what's with the dead guy in the back of the truck?"
+An hour later, the on-coming crew woke us up asking, "What's with the dead guy in the back of the truck?"

-So what is EMS to do?
 First we need to foster open communications.
 We should have an environment and culture where an employee can call a supervisor and say, "Man I just can't stay awake."

-It seems this might be a good ruse for an employee to get out of work, to get off early.
+It seems this might be a good ruse for an employee to get out of work, or to get off early.
 It's also a way to possibly save a life.
 Consider that they are telling the truth and consider the alternative to not taking action.

-Post a safety message about the hazards of sleep deprivation.
-Invite employees to let you know.
-Remember too that sleep not only affects driving; as it affects judgment and mental acuity, a medic suffering exhaustion may make an error in drug calculations and/or make other patient care mistakes.
+Departments can post a safety message about the hazards of sleep deprivation, and invite employees to speak up.
+Remember that sleep not only affects driving; it affects judgment and mental acuity.
+An exhausted medic may make an error in drug calculations, or other patient care mistakes.

 As humans, we might always suffer some level of sleep deprivation and exhaustion from time to time.
-In EMS at least we do not work alone.
-We can look out for each other.
-We can speak up and we can set a culture that makes it OK to say, "I need some rest."
+In EMS at least we do not work alone, and we can look out for each other.